yfukai/m2stitch/README.rst

 Features
 --------

-- Provides robust stitching of tiled microscope images on a regular grid, mostly following algorithm by MIST_.
+- Provides robust stitching of tiled microscope images on a regular grid, mostly following algorithm by MIST_ but improved in several points.
 - Supports missing tiles.

 Installation